Crimso777/Factorio-Access/README.md

 Q: Does this mod work with the steam version?

-A:  Not yet, however if you buy the game on steam you can use your product key to redeem the standalone version on factorio.com
+A:  Not yet, however if you buy the game on Steam you can use your product key to redeem the standalone version on factorio.com

 Q: Does this mod work with the demo?